 “Come on, he’s too sensitive,” Alex said defensively.
 “The man’s got five names, for Morrow’s sake.
 Who’s ever heard of that?”

 The met up with the rest of their ten-man unit walking out of the chow hall back to the barracks.
 The others teased Alex for his confrontation with the angry Llaelese recruit.

 “What’s he doing?”
-Alex suddenly stopped and asked.
-The others halted with him, looking confused.
+Alex wondered, stopping suddenly.
+The others halted with him, confused.
 For a moment they thought he was talking about the standoff at dinner, but then he pointed at the field.

-Captain Willikers and the company grenadier warjack were in the center of the expanse of dirt where they did their trench drills; he was surrounded by several large wheelbarrows.
+Captain Willikers and the company grenadier warjack were in the center of the expanse of dirt where they did their trench drills, surrounded by several large wheelbarrows.
 The wheelbarrows were stacked high with pig carcasses.
 The grenadier’s mattock was flying up and down in a rhythmic motion.
 Faint, wet slaps traveled across the field with each strike.